metio/terraform-provider-k8s/docs/data-sources/multicluster_crd_antrea_io_resource_export_v1alpha1_manifest.md

 Required:

-- `cidr` (String) CIDR is a string representing the IP Block Valid examples are '192.168.1.1/24'.
+- `cidr` (String) CIDR is a string representing the IP Block Valid examples are '192.168.1.0/24'.

+Optional:

+- `except` (List of String) except is a slice of CIDRs that should not be included within an IPBlock Valid examples are '192.168.1.0/28' or '2001:db8::/64' Except values will be rejected if they are outside the cidr range

 <a id="nestedatt--spec--cluster_network_policy--egress--from--namespace_selector"></a>